The pandemic has had a major impact on commercial lettings

 COVID-19 rent suspension clauses

-Whilst all restrictions remain on track to be lifted on 21st June there is a lingering feeling that we may have not seen the back of lockdowns.
+Whilst all restrictions were lifted on 21st June there is a lingering feeling that we may have not seen the back of lockdowns.
 With that in mind tenants should consider negotiating the inclusion of a clause that suspends the payment of rent if mandatory measures imposed by Government require the tenant to cease use of its premises or requires the landlord to restrict or prevent access to the premises.

 If either of these conditions are imposed the clause would take effect and suspend the rent for the period when the Government’s measures were imposed until an agreed date after the measures are lifted.